tom-howard/ros/docs/com2009/assignment1/part6.md

     roslaunch tuos_simulations line_following.launch
     ```

-    Your robot should be launched into an environment with a coloured track painted on the floor:
+    Your robot should be launched into an environment with a more interesting line to follow:

     <figure markdown>
       ![](part6/line_following.png){width=800px}
     </figure>

-1. In **TERMINAL 2**, run the `line_follower.py` node as it is (using `rosrun`) and see what happens...
-Not very impressive eh?!
-That's where *you* come in!
-There are a few issues with this that you will need to address:
+1. In **TERMINAL 2**, run your `line_follower.py` node and see how it performs.
+Does your proportional gain need to be adjusted further to optimise the performance?

-    * **Image Cropping:** You might want to have a look at the cropping that is currently being performed to hone in on a particular region of the robot's viewpoint... does this look optimal?
-Could it be improved?
-    * **HSV Thresholds:** Do these look appropriate for detecting the colour of the line?
-Determine some appropriate HSV thresholds to apply using methods that you have used earlier in this session.
-    * **Velocity Limiting:** The Node uses a proportional controller.
-Essentially, we specify a proportional gain (`kp`), and multiply this gain by a position error to obtain an angular velocity.
-What happens if this calculation outputs an angular velocity that is excessive, or is larger than [the maximum angular velocity that our robot can achieve](../../../about/robots/#tb3)?
-Consider, therefore, doing some error checking on the `ang_vel` calculation output to ensure that any angular velocity commands are kept within some sensible limits before being published to the `/cmd_vel` topic.
-    * **Tuning the Gain:** PID gains need to be *tuned* in order to be appropriate for a particular system.
-Make adjustments to the proportional gain parameter (`kp`) until a sensible response is achieved, and the robot follows the line effectively.
+1. Next, think about conditions where the line can't initially be seen...

-    * **Conditions where the Line Can't be Seen:** The angular velocity is determined by considering the `y` coordinate of a colour blob centroid.
-What happens in situations where the blob of colour can't be seen in the robot's field of vision though?
-What influence would this have on the velocity commands that are published to the `/cmd_vel` topic?
-Consider a situation where the robot can't see the line to begin with...
-Try launching the robot in the arena in a different location instead, and think about how you might approach this situation:
+    As you know, the angular velocity is determined by considering the `cy` component of a colour blob representing the line.
+What happens in situations where the blob of colour isn't there though?
+What influence would this have on the Control Signals that are calculated by the proportional controller?
+To consider this further, try launching the robot in the same arena but in a different location instead, and think about how you might approach this situation:

     ***
     **TERMINAL 1:**
     ```bash
     roslaunch tuos_simulations line_following.launch x_pos:=3 y_pos:=-3 yaw:=0
     ```
     ***

-    * **Stopping:** Finally, what happens when the robot reaches the finish line?
+1. Finally, what happens when the robot reaches the finish line?
 How could you add additional functionality to ensure that the robot stops when it reaches this point?
 What features of the arena could you use to trigger this?

 ## Wrapping Up